Rhettus/Saturn6/README.md

 # Saturn 6
 Saturn 6: a compact 10” minilab that hosts 5xRaspberry Pi's and an ARM based NAS.

+## License

+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/) license.

+You are free to:
+- **Share**: Copy and redistribute the material in any medium or format.
+- **Adapt**: Remix, transform, and build upon the material.

+Under the following terms:
+- **Attribution**: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+- **NonCommercial**: You may not use the material for commercial purposes.
+- **No Additional Restrictions**: You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

+A copy of the full license text can be found [here](https://creativecommons.org/licenses/by-nc/4.0/legalcode).

+If you use or remix these files, I'd love to hear about it!
+Feel free to share your projects or modifications.

+## Arributions
+If you use or remix these files, I'd love to hear about it!
+Feel free to share your projects or modifications.
 Thanks to the wonderful creators and licensing under CC.
 These are the 3D files I either used, or remixed for Saturn 6 which were not my own

 | Part                    | Creator                                                                             | Link                                                                                                                 | Modifications                                                                                                                              |